keithj2780/svelte-CRUD-Table/README.md

 Events dispatched -

-- request delete of a row.
+- *requestdeleterow* request delete of a row.
 The parent then deletes the row (or not).
-- when editing of a row starts.
+- *startedit* when editing of a row starts.
-- when editing of a row finishes.
+- *endedit* when editing of a row finishes.
 This happens either when the user clicks the *Save* icon or clicks on a different row.
-- when a row is created.
+- *addrow* when a row is created.
 The parent can then populate with default data.

 The affected row number is passed in event.detail.
 See example above.

 ## Select Options

 A column can have type = 'select'.
 This will allow the values to be selected from a dropdown list.
-The content and values of this select are specified in columns_setting[n].options[].
+The content and values of this list are specified in columns_setting[n].options[].

 The format is -